Kless92/DockerConPP/README.md

 3.)
 What future improvements are in store, if any?
-    If I do return to my CMS I would look back on my original Entiry-relationship diagram for ideas and find ways to improve on my current version.# SQlproject
+    If I do return to my CMS I would look back on my original Entiry-relationship diagram for ideas and find ways to improve on my current version.
-# SQlproject